davidlizhonghuang/NG2CLIAspNetWebAPI/README.md

       < /div>
       < /div>

-  8, app-root selector will insert this templateurl into index.html page,  it find title data from appcomponent class, it embed router-outlet inside to host routerlink content
+  8, app-root selector will insert this templateurl into index.html page,  it finds the title value from appcomponent class and embed        the content into the <router - outlet> to host routerlink content

-  9, routerlink atribute should be read from app.module.ts, top level module, to see which compnent is linked and clicked, then this componet content can be inserted into router-outlet
+  9, routerlink attributes should be read from app.module.ts top level module to see which compnent is linked and clicked, then this          componet content can be inserted into router-outlet

-  10, /slot link will call slotproduct .ts component , so it goes to app.module.ts to find this component, such as
+  10, /slot link will call slotproduct.ts component , so it goes to app.module.ts to find this component, such as
     import {showSlot} from './Product/SlotProduct';

-  11, now we click this link, it will call this commpnent and inserted it into router-outlet in index.html page
+  11, click this link, it will call this commpnent and insert it into router-outlet in index.html page

-   12, Slotproduct component is called, it will check this from app.module.ts,
+   12, slotproduct component from product folder is called, it will check this from app.module.ts,

-   13, this slotproduct component is from product folder, slotproducts components

-   14, anglar parse this class showSLot , find out this component selector is <slot-prod> it will insert app.slot.html into router-outlet
+   13, anglar parses this class showSLot ,finds out this component selector, <slot-prod>,  it will insert app.slot.html into router-            outlet

-   15, app.slot.html contains data is from class  activeUserData: Promise<string[]>;
+   14, app.slot.html contains data that is from class activeUserData: Promise<string[]>;

    16, activeUserData: Promise<string[]> is used to accept the data from service

    17, this service is injected into the constructor of the class

-   18, this servce is called when this compone tis called and class is contructued and return promise data 16 params is used to accept
+   18, this angular http service is called when this componet is called and the related class is constructued. class returns promise             data

-   19, this service is from angular http service

-   20, http service in angular 2 is as below
+   19, http service in angular 2 is as below

     var url="http://localhost/TimesheetAPIS/api/home/menus";

-          let headers = new Headers({ 'Access-Control-Allow-Origin': '*', 'Access-Control-Allow-Headers':'*','Access-Control-Allow-Methods': 'GET,PUT,POST,DELETE,PATCH,OPTIONS' });
+        let headers = new Headers({ 'Access-Control-Allow-Origin': '*', 'Access-Control-Allow-Headers':'*','Access-Control-Allow-               Methods': 'GET,PUT,POST,DELETE,PATCH,OPTIONS' });
         let options = new RequestOptions({ headers: headers });
         return this.http.get(url)
           .map(res => res.json()) //must
           .toPromise()
           .catch(this.handleError);

-  21, url is the enabcors url from asp.net core in visual studio 2017
+   url is the enabcors url from asp.net core in visual studio 2017

-  22, this web servce return promiise data to client via callback function
+  20, this web servce returns promiise data to client via callback function

       activeUserData: Promise<string[]>; //promise is important here, so we can return data as json

        constructor(private prodService: ProductSlotService)
         {
          prodService.getAlltimesheet().then
              (